adsabs/WIESP/2025/shared_task.md

 ### Instructions for Participants
 Participants can find the latest version of the dataset on Huggingface [here](https://huggingface.co/datasets/adsabs/TRACS).
-Participants should join the competition on Kaggle (link TBD soon).
+Participants should join the competition on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025).

 ### Baseline